-101 countries South Africans can visit without a visa
+The 100 countries South Africans can visit without a visa in 2020

-Any local without an ancestral visas or dual citizenship knows travelling on a plain old green South African passport is no joke.
+Any local without an ancestral visas or dual citizenship knows travelling on a South African passport is no joke.

-As of January 2019, South African passport holders can travel to 101 world countries without the need to apply for a visa prior to their trip.
+As of January 2020 South African passport holders can travel to 100 countries without the need to pay for a visa prior to their trip.
+In 2019 South Africa had access to 101 destinations - but the change is not as simple as a country changing its access for SA.

-All in all there are 101 countries around the globe we can enter on our passports alone, and while they may not be the US, Canada, Australia or most of Europe, there are some pretty exciting places to go.
+All in all, these are 100 countries around the globe we can enter on our passports alone, and while they may not be the US, Canada, Australia or most of Europe, there are some pretty exciting places to go.

 Most SADC countries are accessible to us without a visa, as long as we're going there for vacation.
 Any form of work - even volunteering - requires some form of a visa, so make 100% sure what the rules are beforehand.